 HPCA TK-8th Grade Resource Program

 Our Resource personnel partner with classroom teachers and parents to meet the needs of our students with learning differences.
-We strive for effective communication between all parties.
-In addition to the tutoring/remediation services we offer, we help our students to develop organizational skills, study skills, and responsibility.
-Our Resource personnel provide progress reports to parents on a quarterly basis.
+We strive for effective communication with all parties.
+In addition to the tutoring/remediation services we offer, we help our students to develop organizational skills, study skills, and personal responsibility.
+We are pleased to have a homework room available on Monday, Tuesday, and Thursday afternoons, in order to have an extra time period during which our students can obtain academic assistance.
+Our Resource personnel also provide progress reports to parents on a quarterly basis.

 High School Resource Class

 Students facing academic challenges are given the opportunity to receive additional help, at no extra cost, through a class called Study Lab.
 The teacher works with these students individually in small groups to help them in their core classes.
 They are taught many skills that they will need throughout high school and beyond.

 - how to navigate RenWeb

 - how to be an advocate for themselves

 - how to study for quizzes and tests

 - how to manage their time